 Recent Preservation Activities

-CAMP Vice President Nick Reynolds compiles a monthly newsletter featuring historic sites across the country responding to the challenges of the COVID-19 Pandemic.
+As of August 2024, Daniel Sauerwein has taken over from Nick Reynolds in compiling a periodic newsletter featuring historic sites across the country.
 The intent is to stay in touch with old and new members, and to share information that is interesting and useful, in the hope that we will create a community of practice among those preserving the nation’s military past.
 Each issue will focus on one or more sites.
 The original Persistent Preservationist was an excellent newsletter produced by CAMP member Col. Hal Youmans, USA (Ret).

 Persistent Preservationist #16 August 2023